Blake Linde

 Investment levels, outcomes, and how the work is sequenced.

-Every engagement starts with a Systems Diagnostic and ladders into cleanup, automation, and AI — in the right order.
-Here's what each phase involves, what it costs, and what it produces.
+Every engagement starts with a Systems Diagnostic and moves into cleanup, automation, and AI only when the sequence makes sense.

 No retainer.
 No sales pitch.
 Roadmap delivered in 1–2 weeks.